nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I/Chapter 01 - Getting Started.markdown

 ##

-03. The program is called users login shell.
+03. The program is called user's login shell.
 Some of the popular shell programs available on a UNIX system are:

 	-	**sh**: Bourne shell